JulieWinchester/morphotester/README.txt

 Overall DNE can be disproportionately affected by intersections between polygons with extreme angles such as often results from mesh noise or erroneous sharp features on surface casts pre-scanning (see ‘Absurdly High DNE Values’ below).
-To address this, the ‘0.1% Outlier Removal’ option culls all individual DNE per polygonal face values above the 99.9th percentile.
-Similarly, the ‘Condition number checking’ option removes individual DNE per polygonal face values when the matrix comprising the face has a high condition number.
-High conditions numbers can indicate a matrix is singular (meaning further calculation of DNE cannot continue) and/or that the particular polygonal intersection is unreliable as a shape indicator due to extreme changes in DNE as a result from minor changes in polygon position.
-‘0.1% Outlier Removal’ can be toggled on and off as desired.
+To address this, the ‘Outlier Removal’ option culls individual polygonal DNE values above a user- specified percentile amount.
+Outliers can be removed from the sample of energy quantities per polygon (energy density * polygon area) or raw energy densities.
+Outlier removal at 99.9th percentile using energy density * polygon area is currently recommended.
+Similarly, the ‘Condition number checking’ option removes individual polygon DNE values when the matrix comprising the face has a high condition number.
+High conditions numbers can indicate a matrix is singular (meaning further calculation of DNE cannot continue) and/or that the particular polygonal intersection is unreliable as a shape indicator due to extreme changes in DNE from minor changes in polygon position.
-Current publications of DNE do not use this feature, though future publications will.
 ‘Condition number checking’ should generally be left on, unless specific reasons indicate turning it off.

+If Visualize DNE is checked, energy quantity values will be visualized across a mesh surface as a heatmap.
+Relative DNE visualization uses minimum and maximimum surface polygon energy quantities to bound the heatmap legend, and is useful to plotting DNE across an individual surface.
+Absolute DNE visualization allows the user to specify the bounds of the heatmap plotting and is useful for comparing DNE between two surfaces.

 ============
 OPCR Options